-The construction works of Green Court Residences (270 apartments, 16 retail outlets and more than 230 parking spaces) have started in January 2018.
+The construction works of Green Court Residences (270 apartments, 16 retail outlets and more than 230 parking spaces) are planned to be achieved in the course of 2020. and shall subsequently be handed over to their private owners.

-The selling process of the apartments has started in May 2017 and currently reaches the level of 75% presale.
+The selling process of the apartments has started in May 2017 and currently reaches the level of 95% presale.

 The Issuer has obtained all enforceable permits to build Green Court Offices (17.000 sqm and 300 parking spaces).
-Some infrastructure works (the slurry walls) of Green Court Offices have been realized in 2018.
+Construction works (the slurry walls) have started in 2019 to reach, as of today, the second floor of the superstructure.